vi/websocat/doc.md

       --global-timeout-force-exit
           Force process exit when global timeout is reached

+      --sleep-ms-before-start <SLEEP_MS_BEFORE_START>
+          Wait for this number of milliseconds before starting endpoints

       --stdout-announce-listening-ports
           Print a line to stdout when a port you requested to be listened is ready to accept connections